jackOfAllNames/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/bookshelf/update.md

-# Create a Book instance
+# Update the Book title

-This shows how the book is created in the Django shell.
+This changes the title and saves it.

 ## Command
 ```python